rsms/gitblog/README.md

 	$ git clone git://github.com/rsms/gitblog.git my-blog
 	$ cd my-blog

-If your web server is not running as yourself, your group or root, you need to change owner.
+If your web server is not running as yourself, your group, or the root user, you need to change owner.
 In this example `www-data` is the web server user.
-You will still be able to edit the blog.
+(You will still be able to edit the blog.)

 	$ chmod -R g+w .
 	$ sudo chown -R www-data .